imoetoo/Decentralized-Exchange-Platform/README.md

 ### 2.2 Portfolio Page

 The portfolio page displays all of your token holdings with real-time pricing for the chosen account and network.
 The pricing is based on the highest buy order (best bid) from the DEX order book, and updates automatically every 10 seconds.
-USDC and USDT are treated as $1.00 stablecoins.

 ### 2.3 Market Page